dilettagoglia/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---

-I currently live in Pisa, Italy and I am student of the Master's Degree course in AI at University of Pisa.
+I currently live in Pisa, Italy and I am student of the Master's Degree course in [Artificial Intelligence](https://didattica.di.unipi.it/laurea-magistrale-in-informatica/curricula/curriculum-artificial-intelligence/) at the Computer Science department of the University of Pisa.
 During my studies I gained deep expertise in Machine Learning, Deep Learning and Neural Network models.
-I also became really interested in the ethic field of Artificial Intelligence.
+I also became really interested in AI ethics.
 I have working experience as teaching assistant, as Web Designer and Developer, Social Media Editor and Content Creator.
 In my free time I'm an activist and a bodybuilder athlete.